Adam-Moujar/UltraLearning/rust/README.md

     - Finished all of exercise 8 of rustlings
     - Finished all of exercise 9 of rustlings
     - Finished all of exercise 10 of rustlings
+    - Finished all of exercise 11 of rustlings
+    - Finished all quiz 2 of rustlings